French protectorate in Morocco: Lyautey and the Protectorate (1912–1925)

 Lyautey's vision was ideological: A powerful, pro-French, Westernized monarchy that would work with France and look to France for culture and aid.
 Unlike in Algeria, where the entire nobility and government had been displaced, the Moroccan nobility was included in Lyautey's plans.
 He worked with them, offering support and building elite private schools to which they could send their children; one notable attendee of these schools was Thami El Glaoui.

-Lyautey allowed the Sultan to retain his powers, both nominal and practical: He issued decrees in his own name and seal and was allowed to remain the religious leader of Morocco; he was further allowed an all-Arab court.
+During the protectorate period, the Sultans of Morocco (Alawi dynasty) retained their powers, both nominal and practical: The Sultans issued decrees in their own names and seal, and they remained the religious leaders of Morocco.
+They were further allowed an all-Arab court.
 Lyautey once said this:

 In Morocco, there is only one government, the sharifian government, protected by the French.

 Walter Burton Harris, a British journalist who wrote extensively on Morocco, commented upon French preservation of traditional Moroccan society:

-At the Moorish court, scarcely a European is to be seen, and to the native who arrives at the Capital[sic] there is little or no visible change from what he and his ancestors saw in the past.
+At the Moroccan court, scarcely a European is to be seen, and to the native who arrives at the Capital[sic] there is little or no visible change from what he and his ancestors saw in the past.

-Lyautey served his post until 1925, in the middle of the failed revolt of the Republic of the Rif against the Franco-Spanish administration and the Sultan.
+Lyautey served his post until 1925, during the middle of the failed revolt of the Republic of the Rif against Franco-Spanish administration and the Sultan.